Home

 To write good five-paragraph essays, in class or out, keep a template in your mind of how to structure the essay, and you will have a head start on the competition.

-In most essay assignments, you would want three-four minutes to plan before you begin to write.
+In the SAT essay assignments, you would want eight to ten minutes to plan before you begin to write.

 Remember: READ THE PROMPT AT LEAST TWO TIMES, AND REFER TO IT WHILE WRITING.
 Write legibly.
 Stick to the topic.
 Provide an introduction, three examples, with reflection, a conclusion.
 Finish on time.